xs2tarunkukreja/Learning/ML/Vision/Day_2/convolutional_nn.md

 x4 -- w4

+f = activation function - Which neuron or node to activate.

+Random weights decided.

+Weigth or Kernet different for different Neuron.
+32 output = 32 nodes = 32 kernels.

 ## Process -
     Inputs + Weights > Model > Results > Performace > Update Weights and rerun.

+    Weight matrix is like filters.
+    Minimize Loss Function - How ?
+        Differentitation = 0

 ## Back Propagation
 After getting output, we calculate loss and Back Propogate to adjust all the weights to reduce loss.